-The care of all equipment is the responsibility of each student/parent.
+The care of all equipment is the responsibility of each student/parent/guardian.
 If at any time there is an issue with a computing device, please contact the ITD for more instructions.
-Access to HCS technology, resources, and support is a privilege which offers a wealth of educational benefits.
+Access to ICS technology, resources, and support offers a wealth of educational benefits.
 To maintain these privileges, all users must agree to, learn about, and comply with all information within this AUP document.
-Staff member's are required to know and understand policies related to student/parent usage of HCS devices.
+Students/parents/guardians are required to know and understand policies related to student/parent usage of ICS devices.

 - 1. Students are never allowed to leave a device unattended - 2.
-Never lend out or transfer device's to other HCS students unless given permission - 3.
+Never lend out or transfer devices to other ICS students unless given permission - 3.
 Keep all items away from dangerous conditions (e.g. liquids, heat sources, unstable surfaces or items) and keep away from conditions that would promote damage beyond normal wear and tear. - 4.
 You are obligated to notify ITD of continued access to resources beyond student departure (e.g. withdrawal, graduation, expulsion) in the event ITD has not contacted you to do so. - 5.
 The parent/guardian is expected to monitor and supervise device usage when their child is on the internet - 6.
 All damages are to be immediately reported to the ITD